fauzaanu/htmx_sequential_load/README.md

 # HTMX Sequential Load

-A drop-in script for htmx to delay between each subsequent request with the same load event of `sqload`.
+A lightweight, drop-in solution for HTMX to manage sequential loading of multiple requests.
-This is ideal for scenarios where you need to trigger multiple heavy processes sequentially, or when using databases like SQLite that don't handle high concurrency well.
-Instead of controlling the delay for each individual request, this script dynamically manages delays for all HTMX requests using the `sqload` event, providing a convenient solution for sequential loading.

-## Features

-- Sequential triggering of HTMX requests
-- Dynamic delay between requests
-- Simple integration with existing HTMX-powered pages
-- Ideal for heavy processes or databases with limited concurrency
+`sqload` introduces a custom event that allows you to easily control the timing and sequence of HTMX requests.
+By using the `sqload` event, you can effortlessly implement controlled, sequential loading without modifying individual HTMX elements to control their timing.
+`sqload` is more of a convenience, especially when adding htmx `load` event items through a loop and not wanting to add custom delays for each element of the loop.

 ## Usage